maurya-anand/nf-varcall/README.md

 The pipeline includes the following modules:

-- `nanoplot`: A tool for visualization and quality control of nanopore sequencing data.
+- `nanoplot`: A tool for visualization and quality control of long-read sequencing data.
-- `pbmm2`: An aligner for PacBio reads based on minimap2.
+- `pbmm2`: Aligns PacBio Hi-Fi reads to a reference genome.
 - `deepvariant`: A deep learning-based variant caller.
 - `VEP`: Variant Effect Predictor for annotating and predicting the effects of variants.